-Has your dentist recommended a gum graft procedure?
-Here are some tips on what to expect and how to prepare, from our Ottawa dentists.
+Has your dentist advised you to get a gum graft?
+Here are some pointers from our Ottawa dentists on what to expect and how to prepare for this dental surgery.

 Your dentist may recommend a gingival gum graft to address the condition.
 In this post, we’ll discuss the benefits of the procedure, how to prepare, its success rate, and other aspects to take into consideration.

-A gingival gum graft involves removing tissue from a patient’s palate, and then grafting (transplanting) it to the area where the gums have receded.
-In some cases, this technique entails using tissue from a donor.
+A gingival gum graft is performed by removing tissue from a patient's palate and grafting (transplanting) it to the area where the gums have receded.
+In some cases, this technique involves the use of donor tissue.

 Benefits of a Gingival Gum Graft